-They also marvelled at the phosphorescent moss on the stone walls.
+They also marveled at the phosphorescent moss on the stone walls.

-We gave them time to explore the site themselves before moving on.
+We gave them time to explore the site alone before moving on.

 Our final visit was to Boscawenun Stone Circle as Shaun wished to visit a place that has ley lines: